Da: "We're working as a team to make this dinner, do you know what they call that?"

 DO:

-• Read The Ocean at the End of the Lane by Neil Gaiman, including the book notes at the end.
+- Read The Ocean at the End of the Lane by Neil Gaiman, including the book notes at the end.

-• Watch the new TV series Fargo, based on the movie.
+- Watch the new TV series Fargo, based on the movie.

-• Take a break from what you're doing right now, go outside and breathe deeply for five minutes.
+- Take a break from what you're doing right now, go outside and breathe deeply for five minutes.

-• Try the chocolate-covered strawberries from Edible Arrangements
+- Try the chocolate-covered strawberries from Edible Arrangements.

-• When writing anything, watch the number of I's you use and eliminate them outright or switch them to you's whenever possible.
-As in: I will send You can expect an email update on this by Friday, June 27.
+I will sendYou can expect an email update on this by Friday, June 27.
 Here's a bad good example of someone over-using the I's.
 And she should seriously know better.
-It's not only boring, it detracts from your message, by assuming the reader is really interested in only you and your opinions.
+It's not only boring, it detracts from your message, by assuming the reader is really interested in only you and your opinions. - Listen to ZZ Top's LaGrange whilst driving fast.

 ~~~~~~~~~~~~~~~~